magento/composer-root-update-plugin/README.md

 The changes to the root project `composer.json` files can be done manually by the user without the plugin, but the values that need to change can differ depending on the Magento versions involved and user-customized values may already override the Magento defaults.
 This means the exact upgrade steps necessary can be different for every user and determining the correct changes to make manually for a given user's configuration may be error-prone.

-For reference, these are the `"require"` and `"require-dev"` sections for default installations (no user customizations) of Magento Community Edition versions 2.2.8 and 2.3.1.
+For reference, these are the `"require"` and `"require-dev"` sections for default installations (no user customizations) of Magento Open Source versions 2.2.8 and 2.3.1.
 It is important to note that these sections of `composer.json` are not the only ones that can change between versions.
 The `"autoload"` and `"conflict"` sections, for example, can also affect Magento functionality and need to be kept up-to-date with the installed Magento versions.

  - **2.2.8**
    ```